 There is a shortcode for a main sign-up sheet page – [pta_sign_up_sheet] – that will show a list of all active (and non-hidden) sign-up sheets, showing the number of open volunteer slots with links to view each individual sheet.
 Individual sheets have links next to each open task/item for signing up.
 When signing up, if the user is already logged in, their name and contact info (phone and email) will be pre-filled in the sign-up page form if that info exists in the user’s meta data.
 You can also enter shortcode arguments to display a specific sign-up sheet on any page.
-Additionally, there are shortcode arguments for date, list title, and whether or not to show the start and end times.
+Additionally, there are shortcode arguments for many other features (see documentation).

 There is a sidebar widget to show upcoming volunteer events and how many spots still need to be filled for each, linked to each individual sign-up sheet.
 You can choose whether or not to show Ongoing type events in the widget, and if they should be at the top or bottom of the list (since they don’t have dates associated with them).

 Committee/Event contact info can be entered for each sheet, or, if you are using the PTA Member Directory plugin, you can select one of the positions from the directory as the contact.
-When a user signs up, a confirmation email is sent to the user as well as a notification email to the contacts for that event.
+When a user signs up, a confirmation email is sent to the user as well as a notification email to the contacts for that event (can be optionally disabled).

 Automatic Email reminders can be set for each sign-up sheet.
 You can specify the number of days before the event to send the reminder emails, and there can be two sets of reminders for each sheet (for example, first reminder can be sent 7 days before the event, and the second reminder can be sent the day before the event).
 You can set an hourly limit for reminder emails in case your hosting account limits the number of outgoing emails per hour.